lesphp/psr4-converter/README.md

 The convert command already rename the converted code, so the renamed command is useful only to rename another already existent code.

 Use the `psr4-converter rename --help` command to get more details on the arguments and possibilities of the command.

+### Inspecting

+Using the mapping file it is possible to inspect the mapped changes.
+Use the inspect command like this `psr4-converter inspect /tmp/.psr4-converter.json`.

+Use the `psr4-converter inspect --help` command to get more details on the arguments and possibilities of the command.